cheunste/notes/webdev/boostrap/notes.md

 - Note that Boostrap's css class have several media queries already built for us.
 You don't really need to look into it in depth.

 ## The Grid System
-- When using Boostraip, you need to use their container classes
+- When using Boostraip, you need to use their grid system
+- To use grid, you need to entrap items in a container class
     * container
     * container-fluid: